nivalis-studio/e57-to-las/README.md

 - `-p, --path <path>`: The path to the input E57 file.
 - `-o, --output <output>`: The output directory for the converted LAS files (default: `./`).
 - `-T, --threads <threads>`: Number of threads for parallel processing (default: 0 = max possible).
-- `-S, --stations <stations>`: Whether to save stations (default: false)
+- `-S, --stations <stations>`: Whether to convert e57 file in distinct stations or in single LAS file (default: false)

-## How It Works

-1. Reads the provided E57 file.
-2. Loops through the point clouds in the E57 file in parallel.
-3. For each point cloud, it writes the points to a corresponding LAS file.
-4. Optionally, after processing all point clouds, it calculates and writes the station points to `stations.json` in the output directory (only if stations feature is enabled).

 ## Contribution